BrowserBox/BrowserBox/README.md

 By default VF does not permit downloading of files to the local device, and instead downloads them to the remote server.
 In VF Pro, the built-in secure document viewer then processes and displays them if they are of a supported format.
 However, both Pro and Regular lines can be configured to provide a download link to get the file to the local device, although that is not recommended in security applications, at least not without proper scanning or CDR.

-**Can VF integrate with our e:heavy_check_mark:isting secure document viewer or download scanning?**
+**Can VF integrate with our existing secure document viewer or download scanning?**

-Not out of the bo:heavy_check_mark: but VF Pro can be configured to pass requests for document viewing to a 3rd-party application and to serve downloaded files.
+Not out of the box but VF Pro can be configured to pass requests for document viewing to a 3rd-party application and to serve downloaded files.
 In short, VF can be configured to send downloads to your secure document viewer or download scanner.
 In the case where VF is configured to allow downloads to the local device, it should not effect your normal download scanners and endpoint protection software.

 **What sort of multi-profile or "fake profile" privacy options are available to defeat fingerprinting and tracking?**